The Airmen's Stories - Sgt. S E Bann

-Eric Samuel Bann, from Macclesfield, was born on 26th February 1914 and educated at Athey Street School, he went on to study aeronautical engineering at Manchester College of Technology.
+Samuel Eric Bann, from Macclesfield, was born on 26th February 1914, the son of Samuel and Credence Bann.
+He was educated at Athey Street School and went on to study aeronautical engineering at Manchester College of Technology.

 He joined the RAFVR in May 1938 as an Airman u/t Pilot, the 1939 Census records that he was employed as a 'Sheet metal worker on aircraft'.